u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/expenses.rst

 Date`.

-Another way to quickly add all expenses that are not on an expense report is to click :guilabel:`Create Report` without selecting any expenses, and Odoo will select all expenses with a status of :guilabel:`To Submit` that are not already on a report.
+Another way to quickly add all expenses that are not on an expense report is to click :guilabel:`Create Report` without selecting any expenses, and Thrive Bureau ERP will select all expenses with a status of :guilabel:`To Submit` that are not already on a report.

 .. image:: expenses/create-report.png